 Kevin Whaley with his grandfather, W. M. Eddings

 The year was 1975, and after the relatively short life of his second pet hamster, company founder Kevin Whaley — then only 12 years old—decided with his parents that a rabbit would make a better pal.
 After acquiring his first Dutch rabbit, he noticed a lack of any suitable hutches or cages on the market.
 With the help of his grandfather, a retired aerospace fabricator, they set out to build the ultimate hutch.
 Soon, Whaley was building his second and third hutches and it wasn't long before family and friends wanted to buy the well designed enclosures.
-A small workshop was setup in his family garage and production began after school and on weekends.
-Little did he know his burgeoning hobby would eventually become his livelihood which would turn into today's global organization.
+So, in 1976, he setup a small workshop in his family garage and production began after school and on weekends.
+His mom was his first employee.
+Little did he know his burgeoning cottage industry would eventually become his livelihood which would turn into today's global organization.
 Whaley enthusiastically raised all manner of critters whether they could hop, crawl or fly to learn about their vast and varying needs.
 He took high school and college courses that would enhance his knowledge of design and animal husbandry.
 Over the years he introduced many design ideas that made their lives healthier and happier and the keeper's job easier.
-Thirty eight years later, the original KW Cages has grown into a diversified manufacturing and marketing company with multiple divisions focused on specialized products to enhance the lives and experiences of animals and their keepers.
-The nation's leading zoos, theme parks, veterinarians, animal care facilities and humane organizations are regular customers.
+Now 40 years later, the original KW Cages has grown into KageWerks, Inc., a diversified manufacturing and marketing company with multiple divisions focused on specialized products to enhance the lives and experiences of animals and their keepers.
+In its 40th year in business the company continues to grow and was named on Inc Magazine's Inc 5000 list of fastest growing private companies in the United States.
+The nation's leading zoos, theme parks, animal rehabilitatOra, veterinarians, animal care facilities and humane organizations are regular customers.
 Many of the original customers, their children, and grand children continue to purchase products.

 - 1976 Company founded in parents' garage.